Home

 Pleural (lung & chest cavity) Endometriosis

-Very occasionally Endometriosis can travel to the lungs, which will give rise to strange symptoms, and are usually relate to the menstrual cycle.
+Very occasionally the disease can travel to the lungs, which will give rise to strange symptoms, and are usually related to the menstrual cycle.

 • Coughing up of blood or bloody sputum, particularly coinciding with menses